jeog/TDAmeritradeAPI/README.md

 #### Install

-Once built, make sure the TDAmeritradeAPI library and dependencies are in a location the linker can find, or you'll need to tell the linker where to look.
+Once built, you need to make sure the TDAmeritradeAPI library and dependencies are in a location the linker can find.

 ##### Unix/Linux